gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

    For all the configuration options, see the [Gatsby Image plugin reference guide](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/).

-   You configure the image by passing arguments to the `gatsbyImage` resolver.
+   You configure the image by passing arguments to the `gatsbyImageData` resolver.
 You can change the size and layout, as well as settings such as the type of placeholder used when lazy loading.
 There are also advanced image processing options available.
 You can find the full list of options in the API docs.

    ```graphql
    query {